 And that’s why I took the time to point this word out to you!
 Don’t make my mistake!

-If you already speak Italian and are considering learning Spanish, keep all the commonalities of these two gorgeous romance languages in mind.
+If you already speak Italian and are considering learning Spanish, keep all the commonalities of these two romance languages in mind.
 You already have so much Spanish knowledge (and probably didn’t even realize it) that adding to it with a Spanish language program will be an exciting experience.

 Italian and Spanish share so much.
-Not only are they Romance (and romantic) languages, but their gorgeous native lands make this pairing a match made in Heaven for language learners who love a challenge.
+Not only are they Romance (and romantic) languages, but their gorgeous native lands make this pairing a match made in heaven for language learners who love a challenge.